tomdeman-bio/Phylogenetics_scripts/README.md

 # Phylogenetics_scripts

 ## Check if a SNP falls within a protein coding gene.
-SNPs with high FST values, as determined by for instance [BayeScan](http://cmpg.unibe.ch/software/BayeScan/), could be used as input.
+SNPs with high FST values, determined by for instance [BayeScan](http://cmpg.unibe.ch/software/BayeScan/), could be used as input.

 ### Usage
     perl snp_in_GFF3.pl <snps.txt> <annotation.gff3>